 “Anything, any time.
 I am here for you.
 You can count on me.
 You can call me, text me, FaceTime me and I will be there.
 I am here for you.
 I hope to be a sense of comfort, a reality check, a loving shoulder, a support system and the person you can call when you need to laugh or cry.
 I will listen.
 I will not judge.
 I will only love.
 You are never alone.
 I love you forever and a day.”
 That walk established an unbreakable foundation of a relationship with Kira that we continue to build on today, many years later.

-What’s most important?
-(Or, WMI as we call it at work) Yes, that was the question for me and is the question for you.
+What’s most important (or, WMI as we call it at work)?
+Yes, that was the question for me and is the question for you.
 This walk and talk taught me a valuable lesson: life doesn’t stop and allow you to say what you feel when the world is swirling and moving so fast.
 Most of us don’t have the time—or is it that most of us simply choose not to take the time?—to share WMI, what we are thinking and what we appreciate in others.
-We need to do more of it and you will when you choose to be where your feet are.
+We need to do more of it, and you will when you choose to be where your feet are.

 That is one of the positives that came out of the COVID-19 pandemic in 2020.
 There were too many deaths, too much pain and more struggle than seemed reasonable.
 It forced us to check ourselves, slow down and even to pause time and space to reflect on the lives we are leading.
 I started this book before the pandemic, but that time would reteach me its lessons in ways that I wouldn’t have thought possible in the rush of everyday life.
 In the months that followed, my wife, three daughters and I painted, played board games, puzzled, did dribbling drills in the kitchen, baked, ate meals together, had movie nights and cleaning parties, read, and went for family walks . . . all things that didn’t seem to find their way into our life before the pause.
 One night we had “bring your favorite stuffed animal to dinner.”
 Another night it was “color war” where we each dressed head to toe in our favorite hue.
 The things happening in our home had never happened.
 This is not a real life version of the Brady Bunch or other TV perfect family, of course, as we had our fair share of emotion, arguments and more than a few disagreements that come with three strong daughters.
 But we received the gift of time and space and ever since I’ve been trying to engage the message sent and the lessons learned to make my life more meaningful.